fly0utWest/fly0utWest/README.md

 # hiii (≧◡≦) i'm nikita, welcome to my github profile!

-i'm a web developer who's into full-stack development, especially anything related to javascript and its ecosystem. i also enjoy exploring devops, ui/ux design, operating systems, and networking—basically, anything that piques my curiosity in computer science!
+i'm a web developer who's into full-stack development, especially anything related to javascript and its ecosystem. i also enjoy exploring devops, ui/ux design, operating systems, and networking — basically, anything that piques my curiosity in computer science!

 ## my toolbox 🛠️